-First, a perturbation breeding technique has been used: two initial random, independent perturbations, with very small initial amplitude, are added to the control state at 00:00 UTC.
-The RMS (Root-Mean-Square) value is 0.05 m s-1 for horizontal velocity at model level 5 (about 925 hPa over sea), with each variable scaled by its estimated variability (estimated values, 5 °C for temperature and 5 m s-1 for horizontal velocity, are obtained by performing an average over the control trajectory).
+First, a perturbation breeding technique has been used: two initial random, independent perturbations, with very small initial amplitude, are added to the nonlinear model reference trajectory at

+- 135 00:00 UTC.
+The RMS (Root-Mean-Square) value is $0.05 \,\mathrm{m\,s^{-1}}$ for horizontal velocity at model level 5 (about 925 hPa over sea), with each variable scaled by its estimated variability (estimated values, 5 °C for temperature and 5 m s-1 for horizontal velocity, are obtained by performing an average over the control trajectory).
 Perturbed states evolve following the model nonlinear dynamics and perturbations are rescaled to the initial amplitude every 5 min.
-Bred vectors quickly get organised in spatially coherent structures and, after about 90 min, the two bred vectors (not shown here)

-show very similar spatial structures, localised in dynamically active areas, where intense winds and convective precipitation are located, differences only appearing in small scale structures.
-The emergence of a large scale unstable pattern shows that the linear regime of growth is not disrupted by the strongly non-linear processes present in 5 moist convection.

-In order to estimate the linearity time, two states obtained by adding, to the control state, perturbations with the same structure (an organised bred vector), but with opposite signs are non-linearly evolved, and the spatial correlation (i.e. the cosine of the angle between the perturbation vectors) is used as a linearity indicator (Hohenegger and Schär, 2007a).
-The two perturbations, that initially (01:30 UTC) have the same direction (the cosine is -1), progressively loose their alignment as non-linearity becomes important.
+Bred vectors quickly get organ- - 140 ised in spatially coherent structures and, after about 90 min, the two bred vectors (not shown here) show very similar spatial structures, localised in dynamically active areas, where intense winds and convective precipitation are located, differences only appearing in small scale structures.
+The emergence of a larger scale unstable pattern shows that the linear regime of growth is not disrupted by the strongly non-linear processes present in moist convection. - 145 In order to estimate the linearity time, two perturbed states are obtained by adding, to the state of the reference trajectory, two perturbations with the same structure (an organised bred vector), but with opposite signs.
+These perturbed states are non-linearly evolved, and the spatial correlation of the perturbations (i. e. the cosine of the angle between the perturbation vectors) is used as a linearity indicator (Hohenegger and Schär, 2007a).
+The two perturbations, that initially (01:30 UTC) - 150 have the same direction (the cosine is -1), progressively loose their alignment as non-linearity becomes important.
 Conventionally, linearity is considered lost when the spatial correlation exceeds the threshold -0.25 (for random states it would be +0.5, Hohenegger and Schär, 2007b).
-The scalar product used to compute spatial correlation

-- 15 is extended to the whole domain, and to variables T, U and V after scaling each of them with its own variability (estimated as described above).
-A minor dependence on variable has been found when the spatial correlation is computed for each variable separately: global linearity appears to be lost when it is lost in the horizontal velocity field.
-Estimates obtained at different times along the same control trajectory, i. e. starting the perturbed trajectories, in two different experiments, at 01:30 and at 06:00 UTC (26 September 2006), indicate that the time required to loose linearity is shorter during the night ($T{lin} \simeq 2.5$ h), when the main activity is scattered convection, and longer ($T{lin} \simeq 4.0$ h) when organised convection, forced by a mesoscale front, takes place during the morning. - 25 Recalling that the perturbed states evolve according to the full non-linear dynamics, the growth rate has been estimated by averaging during the linear growth regime, when the logarithm of the amplification factor is approximately a linear function of time (and the growth rate is approximately constant).
-The estimates of the doubling time are $T_D \simeq$
+The scalar product used to compute spatial correlation is extended to the whole domain, and to variables T, U and V after scaling each of them with its own variability (estimated as described above).
+A minor - 155 dependence on variable has been found when the spatial correlation is computed for each variable separately: global linearity appears to be lost when it is lost in the horizontal velocity field.
+Estimates obtained at different times along the same control trajectory, i. e. starting the perturbed trajectories, in two different experiments, at 01:30 and at 06:00 UTC (26 September 2006), indicate that the time required to loose linearity is shorter during the night ($T{\text{lin}} \simeq 2.5 \text{ h}$), when the main activity is scat- - 160 tered convection, and longer $(T{\text{lin}} \simeq 4.0 \text{ h})$ when organised convection, forced by a mesoscale front, takes place during the morning.

+Recalling that the perturbed states evolve according to the full non-linear dynamics, the growth rate has been estimated by averaging during the linear growth regime, when the logarithm of the amplification factor is approximately a linear function of time (and the growth rate is approximately

-2.5h, approximately the same value as T{lin} , during the night, and $T_D \simeq 2.0$ h, smaller than T{lin} , during the morning.
+165 constant).
+The estimates of the doubling time are $T{\rm D} \simeq 2.5 \,\mathrm{h}$, approximately the same value as $T{\rm lin}$, during the night, and $T{\rm D} \simeq 2.0 \,\mathrm{h}$, smaller than $T{\rm lin}$, during the morning.